oscgf/mimo-ofdm-isac/README.md

 # MIMO OFDM ISAC Simulation

 This repository contains MATLAB code for simulating a MIMO-OFDM Integrated Sensing and Communication (ISAC) system.
 The simulation creates and evaluates data and radar-like sensing results for different system configurations.
+The code was taken from a [Matlab example](https://es.mathworks.com/help/phased/ug/integrated-sensing-and-communication-2-communication-centric-approach-using-mimo-ofdm.html), and has been refactored and extended with features such as CSV-based configuration for antennas and scenarios, modular task scripts, support for multiple system variations (antennas, subcarriers, SCS, datastreams), and automated result output grouping.

 ## Contents